streamduck-org/streamduck-docs/src/daemon/configuration.md

 **This folder has to be manually created.**

-> If your system is not supported it will use the current working directory
+> If your system is not supported, it will use the current working directory

 ## Configuration file